 Costs associated with cloud hosting can also be scaled based on usage rather than equipment and maintenance.
 This, then, is a less expensive choice than a dedicated server, but a step up from a more affordable shared hosting service.
 What may be lost in customizability and access compared to a dedicated server is gained in computing power.

-When Does Dedicated Hosting Still Makes Sense?
+When Does Dedicated Hosting Really Shine?

 While cloud sharing is becoming a stronger option as advances are made in web security and networking capabilities, dedicated server hosting maintains a considerable percentage of infrastructure spending in the industry.
 For all its scalability, cloud VPS hosting is virtual through networks that may not be readily accessible.